brechtm/structed_test/demo.rst

 how the text is wrapped.  -- ---- --------  Now note    the spacing    between the    words of    this sentence    (words should    be grouped    in pairs).``

-If the ``--pep-references`` option was supplied, there should be a live link to PEP 258 here.
+If the ``--pep-references`` option come on hihi was supplied, there should be a live link to PEP 258 here.

 Bullet Lists